amalbansode/opensnitch-tui/README.md

 # OpenSnitch TUI

-A Terminal UI control plane for [OpenSnitch](https://github.com/evilsocket/opensnitch), an interactive application firewall for Linux inspired by Little Snitch.
+A Terminal UI control plane for [OpenSnitch](https://github.com/evilsocket/opensnitch), an application firewall for Linux inspired by Little Snitch.

 ![TUI screenshot](static/screenshot.png)

 This TUI is built in Rust, namely using the `tokio`, `tonic`, and `ratatui` crates.
-This program currently implements a subset of functions that the [OpenSnitch GUI](https://github.com/evilsocket/opensnitch/wiki/Getting-started) supports.
+It currently implements a subset of functions that the [OpenSnitch GUI](https://github.com/evilsocket/opensnitch/wiki/Getting-started) supports.
 Some features may never be supported due to complexity (e.g. support for multiple nodes).

 ## Features

 This TUI tries to replace the official OpenSnitch GUI in single-node environments where it may be inconvenient/impossible to use the GUI.

 * View high-level daemon runtime stats
-* View trapped connection attempts that require a disposition (allow/deny)
+* View trapped network flows that require a disposition (allow/deny)
-* Easy keybindings to allow/deny trapped network flows
+* Easy keybindings and clickable UI to allow/deny trapped network flows
-* View incoming alerts
+* View alerts

 The GUI may still be used separately (see below) for features the TUI doesn't yet support.